seanbaxter/DirectXShaderCompiler/docs/CommandGuide/tblgen.rst

 -----------

-:program:`tblgen` translates from target description (``.td``) files into C++ code that can be included in the definition of an LLVM target library.
-Most users of LLVM will not need to use this program.
-It is only for assisting with writing an LLVM target backend.
+:program:`tblgen` translates from target description (``.td``) files into C++ code that can be included in the definition of an LLVM37 target library.
+Most users of LLVM37 will not need to use this program.
+It is only for assisting with writing an LLVM37 target backend.

 The input and output of :program:`tblgen` is beyond the scope of this short introduction; please see the :doc:`introduction to TableGen